 Be aware that listing a driver on your policy is different from combining policies.
-If your partner regularly drives your car, or vice versa, he or she must be listed as a driver on your policy, avoid letting them drive your car.
+If your partner regularly drives your car, or vice versa, he or she must be listed as a driver on your policy.
 If you exclude your significant other from your policy and he or she does drive your car and gets into an accident, your policy won’t cover the damages.